mdesantis1984/AgenteIALocal/src/README.architecture.md

 - Log internally via ActivityLog.
 - Do not keep permanent diagnostic MessageBoxes.

+[Logging and abstractions]
+- An `IAgentLogger` abstraction (`AgentComposition.Logger`) and a concrete file logger implementation (`FileAgentLogger`) were introduced.
+The file logger writes to:
+  `%LOCALAPPDATA%\\AgenteIALocal\\logs\\AgenteIALocal.log`.
+- Logging is used extensively across package initialization, command registration, and ToolWindow operations to provide traceability and to simplify debugging in Experimental Instance.
+- Operational rule: capture exceptions, log error details, and avoid rethrowing from Package initialization to keep VS stable.

 ---

 ### 13. Phase 1 task plan (order)